Fertility Awareness Method (FAM)

 Method 1: The Calendar Method.
 This involves keeping track of your period and ovulation on a calendar.
 You need to do this for 6 cycles to accurately determine the length of your cycle, and if you find that it’s shorter than 27 days the method is not compatible with your cycle.

 Method 2: The Standard Days Method.
-This is a variation on the calendar method and is only really viable for people whose cycle is extremely regular (i.e. never shorter than 26 days, never longer than 32 days).
+This is a variation on the calendar method and is only really a good option if your cycle is extremely regular (i.e. never shorter than 26 days, never longer than 32 days).
 People using this method don’t have unprotected sex during days 8 to 19 of their cycle.